heutelbeck/blazon/README.md

 glyph lettering, plus a couple of metadata lines, with a plain fallback for non-interactive output.

-> Coloured banners in this README are rendered as images (that is how the
+> Banners in this README are rendered as SVG images, since that is how the
-> truecolor output actually looks on a terminal).
-The plain glyph blocks in
+> truecolor output actually looks on a terminal.
+The neutral grey ones simply
-> monospace fences show exact spacing and glyph shapes.
+> illustrate spacing and glyph shapes.

 ## Contents